-All five nights of this tour are spent in comfortable historic accommodations in the heart of downtown Red Lodge.
+All four nights of this tour are spent in comfortable historic accommodations in the heart of downtown Red Lodge.
 The hotel was the first brick building in town (built in 1893) and features a great pub and dining room.
 You can walk anywhere in town from here!Book This Vacation

 Arrival & Departure

 We meet you in the morning in Billings either at the airport or the Northern Hotel and head straight to Red Lodge about an hour away.
 On the last afternoon of the tour, we will drop you off at the Billings airport or at a downtown hotel if you are planning to extend your stay.

 - One local Travel Montana guide will accompany each trip.
 Additional guides added depending on group size.